syafiq9326/syafiq9326/README.md

 ## Interests
 - 🏃 I love running – sometimes even running from life itself, 24km is a personal goal of mine! 😄
-- 🎬 I'm a huge fan of dramas and movies, regardless of the genre.
-I enjoy watching Thai, Korean, and Mandarin productions.
+- 🎬 I'm a huge fan of dramas and movies, esp Thai and Korean productions!
-- 🧙‍♂️ Also a huge Potterhead.
-My patronus would be a bear as my happiest moments in life involve strength, courage, and protection.
-The favourite quote is "After all this time?
-Always."
+- 🧙‍♂️ Also a huge Potterhea, I have read the books twice and binged the movies multiple times, "Wingardium Leviosa!"

-## Projects
+-
 ### IntelliFi
 A real-time personal stock analysis website featuring live stock holding prices, latest news updates, portfolio insights, and buy/sell recommendations of user's holdings, capable of text-to-speech analysis.